garyericson/bacx-pr/topics/images.md

 ### Legal and technical

 The release planner app only accepts images with .jpeg or .png extensions.
-GIFs are no longer allowed to be uploaded to release plans as they did not display properly and impacted the PDF process.

 Don't use copyrighted images.

 Ensure all the data, names, addresses, profile images, email addresses, phone numbers, and other content is approved sample data and follows CELA guidelines.
 Images that contain PII will be removed by editors.
-You will need to confirm that the content in the images is safe to publish and be seen by the public by toggling the check before submitting your images.
+You will need to confirm that the content in the images is safe to publish and be seen by the public by toggling the check before submitting your image.

 ###  Accessibility

 Alt-text is important not only because it provides the captions for our screens, it also makes our content accessible to all of our readers.
-Each image should have meaningful alt-text to conform to our accessibility standards.
 The alt-text should be a detailed description of the image or graphic, include keywords, and be no longer than 125 characters (screen readers tend to cut off at this length).

 Alt-text also provides some SEO value to your features.